rykener/transsangha/_pages/index.md

 * We are a [scent-free](/accessibility#accessibility) community, meaning you should not arrive with any strong scents on you such as perfume/cologne, smoke, essential oils, or heavy detergents.
 * The meeting place is under renovation and the only available restrooms are outdoor, flushable portapoties which are kept very clean.
 * Meetings typically have around 15-25 people in attendance and end promptly at 8:30
-* Hang out after the meeting for cookies and a chance to get to know each other.
+* Optional hang out after the meeting for cookies and a chance to get to know each other.
 * No dress code.
 Comfy clothes recommended.
-You will be required to remove your shoes to enter the meditation area, so consider slip-ons (shoes may be left on for accessibility purposes, let a facilitator know).
+You will be required to remove your shoes to enter the meditation area, so consider slip-ons (shoes may be left on for accessibility purposes, but please let a facilitator know).

 ## Facilitators